 - Make sure users are comfortable

 - Early success in the task possible

 - Relaxed atmosphere

 - Breaks, coffee, ...

 - Hand out test tasks one by one

 - Never show you are unsatisfied with what the user does

 - Avoid interruptions (cell phones, ...)

 - Abort the test if it becomes too uncomfortable

 After the Test

-- Make sure the users are comfortable - Stress that the user has helped finding ways to improve the system - Inform - Answer any questions that could have changed the experiment if answered before the test - Guarantee privacy - Never publish results that can be associated with specific individuals - Show recordings outside your own group only with written consent from users
+- Make sure the users are comfortable

+- Stress that the user has helped finding ways to improve the system

+- Inform

+- before the test

+- Guarantee privacy

+- Never publish results that can be associated with specific individuals